Cronkite course policies

 Disability accommodations

-For special classroom accommodations, you must make a formal request through the university’s Student Accessibility and Inclusive Learning Services office (SAILS).
+For special classroom accommodations, students must make a formal request through the university’s Student Accessibility and Inclusive Learning Services office (SAILS).
 Students must register with SAILS and meet with their assigned Accessibility Consultant (DAC) to establish eligibility and begin the interactive process to determine accommodations.
 If SAILS determines that a student is eligible for accommodations, SAILS will provide documentation to the Cronkite School, which will determine appropriate implementation.
 Students may contact SAILS at 480-965-1234 or student.accessibility@asu.edu.

 Religious accommodations